[Home]

 So why does this happen anyway?

 The Source Engine draws fog in a very basic way.
 Fog is like an infinitely long perfectly straight wall placed at a distance (Fog End) from the player.
 The z clip plane however, is like a perfect sphere around the player.
 This means there will be areas that the z clip plane will cut off, where the fog is not yet visible.
-Here is a basic drawling to give you a better idea of the concept.
+Here is a basic drawing to give you a better idea of the concept.

 Notice how there are areas where the orange circle is not behind the blue line.
 Those areas will be visible to the player but the fog will not hide them.
 This will let the player be able to see through world, and that is not something you want.